 Preparing your practice for your transition to retirement is a long-term process.
-If you are seeking a qualified partner to take over when you leave, register for AAO Practice Opportunities and Careers
+If you are seeking a qualified partner to take over when you leave, register for the AAO Career Center

 to look for suitable candidates.
 Or, if you will soon be ready to sell, you may be interested to know that at any given time an average of 366 registered seekers on the site are looking for practices for sale.

-Dr. John Ford, who sold his Winnetka, Illinois-based practice in 2016 through Practice Opportunities and Careers, said the ease and simplicity of using the service to seek purchasers was key in accomplishing the sale of his practice.
+Dr. John Ford, who sold his Winnetka, Illinois-based practice in 2016 through the AAO Career Center, said the ease and simplicity of using the service to seek purchasers was key in accomplishing the sale of his practice.

 “This is a third-generation practice going back to 1914,” says Dr. Ford.
 “My grandfather, Dr. James W. Ford, had his office in Chicago and served as AAO President from 1953-54.
 My dad, Dr. William Ford, moved north to the suburbs in 1947.
 I entered the practice with my dad in 1984.”